tytydraco/yessleep/out/My_best_friend_says_he_can_talk_to_crows.md

 That shook him out of it.
 We didn’t stop, not even to pick up George’s bag.
 We ran to my car and slammed the doors shut.
 I floored the gas pedal, drove as fast as the old car would allow, didn’t stop until we were well into town and the caws were too far away to hear.

 We pulled into a parking lot and sat in silence for a few minutes, trying to catch our breath.
-Then we called 911.
+Sweat and blood dripped down my chin.
+George struggled to dial 911 with trembling hands.
+When I could finally loosen my grip on the steering wheel, I stumbled out of the car, fell to my knees, and screamed.

 I never got to see what was left of Kate after the crows were done with her.
 George and I spent the night in the hospital, and the Oxfords held a closed casket funeral.
 The most I learned came from overhearing my grandpa talking to his friend on the police force.
 According to him, the only way the police recognized Kate was from her driver’s license.
 They found it in the designer handbag lying on the road beside her.
 The local paper reported Kate’s death as “a possible bear attack,” but word got around.
 Everyone knew it was George’s crows.

 After George was released from the hospital, he spent the night with me and my grandparents.
-Neither of us could sleep, so we stayed up late talking.
+We were both too shaken to sleep, so we stayed up late talking.
 Around midnight, Lux started pecking at the window, holding a gift in her mouth.

 I should have been more freaked out about seeing a crow again, but I somehow knew that neither she nor any other crow would hurt me.